 Game Background Information

-Basically in the beginning of the game, you see a house on a hill and decide that it would be a
+Basically in the beginning of the game, you see a house on a hill and decide that it would be a wonderful place to "raise" a family.
+The house starts of with just a few rooms because all the other rooms are either incomplete or damaged in some way (toxic contamination, fire damage, bug infestation) and you have to renovate the house.

 The gameplay is the same as the original Virtual Families.
 You drag the little people around to influence their actions and either praise them or scold them to encourage or discourage them to do certain things such as praising them for making a meal and scolding a child for jumping on the bed.
 You have to buy groceries for them when they are hungry and buy medicine for them when they are sick.
 There are also random events that occur every so often in the game.
 Also, the game keeps going in the background even when you're not playing.
 Basically, people live their lives, get promotions, children grow up, and a host of other things even while you're gone.
 It makes the game feel close to real life.